yavarguliyev/invoices_hub_express_js/README.md

 ## 5. Event-Driven Communication:

-* When a significant change occurs (like order approval or user creation), events are published to RabbitMQ to inform other systems or services.
+* When a significant change occurs (like order approval or invoice generation), events are published to RabbitMQ to inform other systems or services.

 ---